meraak1/chusanwide/README.md

 slowly nudge the size of the highway until it is correctly aligned.

 This works in fullscreen and windowed.
-This should work for every version of the game that uses chusanApp.exe, but I have only tested version 2.47.
+Tested to work on version 2.47, and should work on newer versions too.

 ## Building